sandboks/Odin-ToDo/README.md

 Last tested 13/12/24

 # RETROSPECTIVE
-- The final js codebase is messier than I'd like.
-Having to handle things between the front end user input and the backend data is tricky.
-- My code would be a lot cleaner if I had a way to listen for and trigger custom events, but I'm not sure how to do that in js
 - I spent a lot of time thinking about the layout and design, which changed a lot as I made this
 - The project spec asked for individual checkboxes with their own "priority" and "duedate", but that wasn't intuitive to me at all.
 Instead I wanted big tasks broken down into a lot of smaller steps, which is how I use my own "todo lists" in my everyday life.